At a Glance

 ✨Tip Number 4

-Showcase your client care skills by preparing to share how you've effectively communicated complex legal matters to clients in the past.
-This will demonstrate your ability to maintain strong relationships and ensure client satisfaction throughout the conveyancing process.
+Showcase your client care skills by preparing examples of how you've effectively communicated complex legal matters in the past.
+Being able to convey your ability to manage client relationships will be crucial in this role.

 We think you need these skills to ace Residential Conveyancer